 Laura Pajor, a graduate of Washington University with a degree in education, is a Nationally Board Certified Early Childhood Teacher, with experience molding the minds of littles ones in public and Jewish day schools, as well as in Sunday schools.
 Laura also holds a master’s degree in education with the designation of reading specialist.
 (Yes, she’s the sweet little girl lighting the menorah!).

 She has great expertise in creating innovative activities for her students and helping Moms and Dads engage in lively conversations with their children.

-To this day, we customize the holiday, while carrying on traditions built up over the years.
+To this day, we customize the holidays, while carrying on traditions built up over the years.